Olivia Munn and John Mulaney Step Out Together in First Outing After Pregnancy Reveal - NewsBreak

 Olivia Munn and John Mulaney Step Out Together in First Outing After Pregnancy Reveal

-Watch: Olivia Munn & John Mulaney Step Out After Pregnancy Announcement.
 Spotted: Pregnant Olivia Munn and her doting boyfriend, John Mulaney.
 The 41-year-old actress and the 39-year-old comedian were photographed together in New York City on Friday, Sept.
-10, marking the first time the two have been seen in the same place since he confirmed three days prior that the two are a couple and are expecting their first child.www.eonline.com
+10, marking the first time the two have been seen in the same place since he confirmed three days prior that the two are a couple and are expecting their first child.
+Wearing a long beige trench coat and black face mask, Olivia was seen getting into the back seat of a car, while John stood on the other side and appeared to lean in and offer her a fluffy white pillow.
+The comic, also masked and dressed casually in layers, was later seen getting into the vehicle with the...www.imdb.com